 How Do I Make an Online Poker Deposit with POLi?

-To make an online poker deposit using POLi simply log in to your online poker account and navigate to the "cashier" page.
+To make a POLi poker deposit simply log in to your online poker account and navigate to the "cashier" page.
 Select POLi from the payment methods menu and you'll be directed to the secure POLi page that connects to your bank's website.

 Log directly in to your bank account and select the amount you want to transfer.
 Complete the transaction by clicking send and you'll likely see the money arrive in your online poker account balance virtually immediately.